ritvaj/b2b-saas-user-activation-analysis/README.md

 ### Synthesis

-Taken together, the visuals show that the primary opportunity lies in reducing post-discovery hesitation and accelerating time-to-activation, rather than optimizing earlier funnel entry or post-activation engagement.
+Taken together, the visuals show that the primary opportunity lies in reducing post-discovery hesitation and accelerating time-to-activation, rather than optimizing earlier funnel entry or downstream retention.

 ---